3mcd/byda/README.md

 you can integrate it with your own desired routing, templating, or pushState implementation without being bound to any specific API.

-byda has a very thin implementation of localStorage and caching that allows for data persistence.
+The library supplies a very thin set of features for localStorage.
 You can also listen for changes by way of the 'byda' event that emits when your content changes to sync data with outside databases or caches.

 ##Basic Example
 ------